atrsoftgmbh/atrshmlog/doc/adjustmodule.markdown

 If you need more buffers than the default for your system you should set this to a higher value.

-Then adjust also the buffers in atrshmlog.c
+Then adjust also the buffers.

 If you have no use for this many buffers you can reduce it.

+To adjust means also to change the code in impls for the static allocated buffers.

+To do this you use the script\n atrshmloggenbuffers\n which generates a proper proposal file for your change.
+You have to copy the proposal to the real file if you think its ok.

 ###ATRSHMLOGBUFFER_MINCOUNT